 (This post includes affiliate links.
 Should you click an affiliate link and make a purchase I may make a small commission at no extra cost to you.)

 This led me to search online for some answers.
-The answer I found was I should try a toner to get make sure I’m getting rid of any leftover buildup from dirt and makeup that my cleansers weren’t getting.
+The answer I found was I should try a toner to make sure I’m getting rid of any leftover buildup from dirt and makeup that my cleansers weren’t getting.

-Since I had bad experiences with store-bought toners in the past, I opted to mix my own homemade toner from products I have in my kitchen.
+Since I had bad experiences with store-bought toners in the past, I opted to mix my own homemade toner from the products I have in my kitchen.

 I was so happy I made that decision.
 When I first used the toner I went through four cotton balls.
 Front and back!
 There was a lot that my cleanser was leaving behind.
 So it was no wonder I was starting to break out.